 For when all the adventuring has been done, we have a stunning selection of Snowdonia cottages that are perfect for resting tired feet.

-Gilar House is in 500 acres of farmland with stunning ancient woodland, mountains, lakes and unrivalled views.
+Set in 500 acres of farmland with stunning ancient woodland, mountains, lakes and unrivalled views.
 Close to the gateway of Snowdonia National Park you can discover waterfalls, river pools and hilltop lakes and enjoy walking, climbing, cycling and canoeing right on your doorstep.
 This stunning home exudes period charm with quirky staircases, exposed beams and stone filling the cosy interior.
-The multiple roaring fireplaces throughout this home are the perfect spot for relaxing after a day outdoors and the five bedrooms mean no family member or friend need be left behind.
+The multiple roaring fireplaces throughout this home are the perfect spot for relaxing after a day outdoors.

-The Long House is just 24 miles from the iconic peak of Mount Snowdon.
-Its idyllic location almost halfway down Snowdonia National Park makes it perfect for exploring the entire region.
+Just 24 miles from the iconic peak of Mount Snowdon, its idyllic location almost halfway down Snowdonia National Park makes it perfect for exploring the entire region.
 This delightful cottage can be found on the Llyn Peninsula, most appealing to nature lovers and active families.
-A traditional Welsh long house, it has a huge country garden to relax in, leading down to meadows and River Erch.
+A traditional Welsh longhouse, it has a huge country garden to relax in, leading down to meadows and River Erch.
 Wind down on the super comfy sofas and tuck into a hearty home-cooked meal in the spacious kitchen.

-Cappele Cottage is a stunning romantic home nestled away in a beautiful Welsh valley.
+This stunning romantic home is nestled away in a beautiful Welsh valley.
 Perfect for smaller groups, this two-bedroom abode is close to the adventure training mecca of Betws-y-Coed and the craft centric town of Ruthin – giving you the ability to experience excitement and culture.
 Close to idyllic restaurants and the fabulous Zip World Caverns there is something suitable around for all and involved and the brilliant enclosed garden means that even your four-legged friend can join you too!